anonymlol/Encoding_automation_scripts/README.md

 A specific folder structure is necessary.
 Use this [BD Template](https://db.tt/295TS1NH).

 ### TVEnc.bat ###
-Encodes, muxes, names and uploades TV encodes.
+Encodes, muxes, names and uploads TV encodes.

 Needs [wput](http://wput.sourceforge.net/) for uploading and [vfr.py](https://github.com/wiiaboo/vfr/releases) for trimming the audio.